 A VERY Short History of Vaccines:

-Vaccinations are considered one of the great advances in modern medicine.
+Vaccinations are one of the great advances in modern medicine.
 Diseases like smallpox, polio, diphtheria, measles, whooping cough, influenza and tetanus used to kill hundreds of millions of people around the world.

 Nowadays, most of these dangerous diseases are preventable with vaccinations.
 Other infections, however, may have lasting consequences that scientists are just starting to recognize.